 Taj Mahal Hotel – The most famous and Prestigious luxurious Taj Mahal Hotel is situated opposite the structure of the Gateway of India.

 Marine Drive – Another famous attraction in Mumbai where you can sit beside the sea or walk on the promenade.
 It’s a place you will see couples, Children, and early morning walkers spending time and taking in the fresh sea breeze.

 Chhatrapati Shivaji Maharaj Vastu Sangrahalaya – is around 5 km from Marine Drive.

 Jehangir Art Gallery – is a famous art gallery only 5 km from Marine Drive.

 Flora Fountain – in Fort is another famous structure between Marine Drive and the Gateway of India.
 It is just a water fountain but has an interesting history and landmark in Mumbai.

 Elephanta Caves is a series of monolithic basalt rock-cut structures comprising five Hindu caves situated on an island called Gharapuri or Elephanta Island.

-These stone-cut temples and shrines were carved out during the reign of different dynasties from the phase starting from Mauryas, followed by Chalukyas, Rashtrakutas, and Yadavas.
+These stone-cut temples and shrines were carved out during the reign of different dynasties, from the phase starting Mauryas, followed by the Chalukyas, Rashtrakutas, and Yadavas.

 The most popular of these caves that have gained greater attention include Shiva as Nataraja (the cosmic dancer), Shiva slaying Andhaka (Shiva’s son), Lord Shiva with consort Parvati, Ravana trying to lift Mount Kailash (home of Shiva), and the marriage of Shiva and Parvati.